DevOps4Networks/IOX-Notes/829_PSU/README.md

 ##The Alternatives

-In the box with the IR829 I did find a four hole Molex plug and a strip of four metal pieces designed to clamp around cables and insert into the Molex plug.
-These are intended to be used to connect power cables in a vehicle environment to plug into the IR829.
-With a little work, they can be adapted for use with a AC/DC PSU also.
-There are images of those two parts in use below.

 Cisco has two part numbers for suitable PSUs: PWR-60W-AC=, and PWR-125W-AC=.
 The former supplies 60W, which is sufficient for the IR829, and the latter supplies 125W, which is sufficient for Power